vyadh/teamcity-deployment-dashboard/README.md

 * Shows deployment version as taken from the build number.
 * Highlights the latest version to emphasise build journey to production (assuming semver-formatted version string).
-* Provides real-time search to quickly narrow large numbers of projects.
+* Real-time search to quickly narrow large numbers of projects.
+* Auto-refresh capability with configurable polling period.
 * Pretty.